LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > or (3) that deeper experiments building on these ideas might yield more
 > compelling insights.

-For point 1 and 3 please see our discussion at the beginning of the reply.
+For points 1 and 3 please see our discussion at the beginning of the reply.
 For point 2, the idea of the rational programmer is a new one so far applied only to blame in contracts (Lazarek et al. POPL 2020) and blame in gradual typing (our work).
 We do believe it can have a similar effect in programming languages as homo economicus in economics.

 That said, as posed, this comment expresses a significant mis-characterization of the submission.
 It is not the benefits of a gradual type system that are in doubt.
 The experimental setup keeps the type system constant but allows to answer the question which of several checking and blaming regimes (for enforcing types) provides the best explanatory messages in case of violations.
 Hence the analogous question for purely static type systems would ask which of several reporting schemes provides the best explanatory message for type errors.
 In the case of simply typed languages and even languages with local type inference, this question is basically meaningless.
 In the case of languages with HM type inference, the question has been implicitly raised for four decades with the development of alternative ways of finding the source of inference conflicts.
 One recent example is SHErrLoc (Zhang et al. TOPLAS 2017).

 If the reviewer is indeed interested in the question of whether type systems help programmers --- a question that this submission does _not_ ask --- then Hanenberg and Stefik's papers are a good starting point (e.g. ICSE 2014).

 > line 34: "then their compilers remove types and rely on the built-in
 > safety checks of the underlying language to catch any problems".
 This